Jaime Alguersuari

 Born and raised in Barcelona, Alguersuari is the son of motorcycle road racer Jaime Alguersuari, Sr. Alguersuari won the 2008 British Formula 3 International Series.
-Alguersuari became the youngest Formula One driver to start a Grand Prix in history at the 2009 Hungarian Grand Prix – at the age of 19 years, 125 days.
-This record was broken by Max Verstappen in 2015 who competed at just 17 years of age.
+Alguersuari became the youngest Formula One driver to start a Grand Prix in history at the 2009 Hungarian Grand Prix – at the age of 19 years, 125 days, a record that was broken by Max Verstappen in 2015 who competed at just 17 years of age.
+Alguersuari is also the first person born in the 1990s to start a Formula 1 Grand Prix.
 After losing his drive with the Toro Rosso team in late 2011, Alguersuari joined British radio station BBC Radio 5 Live to be their expert summariser for the 2012 Formula One season, alongside lead commentator James Allen.
 At the age of 25, Alguersuari officially retired from motorsport to concentrate on his DJ career.

 Early life and career

 Jaime Víctor Alguersuari Escudero was born on 23 March 1990 in Barcelona, Catalonia, Spain.

 Lower formulae

 Alguersuari began his formula racing career, in the Italian Formula 1600 Junior Series, in 2005.
 In 2006, he won the Italian Formula Renault Winter Series, before finishing as runner-up to Mika Mäki in the main championship the following year.